You are going to be redirected to the Retirement Fund Benefits secure site. This should only take a moment.

 No. Cover is available immediately, subject to relevant waiting periods.
 However, underwriting may be applied at claim stage.

-A spouse/ life partner and all children registered as dependants (including full-time students and permanently disabled children) on your medical scheme will be covered on your Old Mutual Gap Cover policy.
+A spouse/ life partner and all children registered as dependants (including full-time students and permanently disabled children) on your medical scheme will be covered on your Old Mutual Gap Cover policy, limited to 7 (seven) Family members, including the policy holder.
 Children must be registered on your/your spouse's medical scheme as a child dependant.
 No other extended family will be covered.

 Yes.
 There is a 3-month general waiting period and a 12-month waiting period for pre-existing conditions.

 Claims must be submitted as soon as your medical aid has paid their portion of the account, but no later than 4 (four) months after the end of the Covered Event.
 No claim can be processed if any documentation is outstanding.